-According to the Soil Survey of Caddo Parish, Louisiana, and the online Web Soil Survey maintained by the United States Department of Agriculture (USDA), the project area is mapped as containing soils from four different series.
-The majority of the eastern half and a portion of the northwest quadrant of the project area contain Keithville very fine sandy loams, while a smaller portion of the survey area's eastern half is mapped as containing Meth fine sandy loams.
-The typically low-lying areas in the project area's west half are primarily occupied by a Metcalf-Timpson soil complex, containing small areas of both Metcalf and Timpson silt loams (Edwards et al. 1980; USDA 2015).
+According to the Soil Survey of Caddo Parish, Louisiana, and the online Web Soil Survey maintained by the United States Department of Agriculture (USDA), the project area is mapped as containing soils from two different series.
+The vast majority of the north and center portion of the project area contain Keithville very fine sandy loams, while a smaller portion of the survey area's southern boundary is mapped as containing a Metcalf-Timpson soil complex, which is typical of lowlying areas (Edwards et al. 1980; USDA 2015).